MikPak/Iaso/vaatimusmaarittelu-pohja.md

   * Business Logic
   * UI

-## The most vital Customer Journey Maps (Asiakaspolku) regarding the chosen client profiles
+## The most vital Customer Journey Maps regarding the chosen client profiles

   * Specifying the description to fit the project?
   // TO DO